james-stevens/auto-skew-elle/api.md

 This would produce the SQL `join prices using(column-from-yaml-file) where prices.current_price >= 100.00`

-NOTE: `:rowid:` is a virtual column can not be used in a `where` clause, but can be controlled using the `limit` and `skip` modifiers.
+NOTE: `:rowid:` is a virtual column and can not be used in a `where` clause, but can be controlled using the `limit` and `skip` modifiers.

-If the `where` clause is a `string` type instead of a list or object type, then the contents will be given directly to SQL.
+If the `where` clause is a `string` type instead of a list or object type, then the contents will be given directly to SQL after the prefeix `select table.* from table`.

 ## The `by` Modifier

-The `by` property lets you specify that you wish to receive the rows returned as a keyed set of objects instead of a list of objects.
+The `by` modifier lets you specify that you wish to receive the rows returned as a keyed set of objects instead of a list of objects.

 If you wish to access the data by a keyed index, then this may be better.
-However, if you specifically want the sort order to be preserved you should have the rows returned as a list.
+However, if you specifically want the sort order to be preserved you should have the rows returned as a list of objects.

-The `by` property can be either a list type or a string type, where a string is a comma separated list of one or more column names to use.
+The `by` value is a list of one of more columns to use as the key, specified either as a list of column names or a comma separated series of column names.
 Or the `by` value can be a single string which specifies the name of a unique index of that table to use as the key.
 The pseudo type `:rowid:` can also be used.